Instawork/hyperview/website/blog/2019-01-16-XML-Is-Better.md

   <User first="Pam" last="Beesly" favoriteMovies="Legally Blonde" />
 </Users>
 ```
 This solution is not ideal.
 We're not using XML semantics to represent the list of movies, meaning we can't rely on XML syntax validation to verify the data.
 The clients reading the data will need to know how to split on commas and unescape the data in this particular attribtue.
 So both writing and reading the data is error-prone.
-To address these shortcoming, we should use XML syntax to represent the list of movies.
+To address these shortcomings, we should use XML syntax to represent the list of movies.
 This means creating child elements for each movie:
 ```
 <Users>
   <User first="Michael" last="Scott">